 Participants: Peter (client), Diana (social worker at shelter), Susan (social worker from municipality) and silent researcher.
 Talk time: Peter 6 minutes, Diana 16 minutes and Mary 16 minutes.
-The meeting begins in a friendly atmosphere where Diana offers coffee to Peter.
+The meeting begins in a friendly atmosphere while Diana offers coffee to Peter.
 After some more informal talk, Diana sums up:

-Diana (s): In this way I thought it could be a good way to support Peter's wish to move on underestimate that (.5) you also ((gazing at the client)) have had a troubled past.
+In this way I thought it could be a good way to support Peter's wish to move on ((gazing at social worker from municipality)), (.5) because we shouldn't underestimate that (.5) you also ((gazing at the client)) have had a troubled past.